A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Simulation studies

 \subsection{Image segmentation of simulated images}

-We shall generate various simulated images such as circle, square, triangle, and star.
-Upon generating those images, we apply the proposed method to separate the white regions from the entire image.
-To visualize performance of the proposed method, we invert the colors of the resulting images after the segmentation, that is, transforming white pixels to black pixels or vice versa.
-Figures \r{Fig:Wo_noise}-\r{Fig:noise_3} show original images together with their segmented outputs: Figure \r{Fig:Wo_noise} shows the result pertaining to the original image without noise while Figures \r{Fig:noise_1}, \r{Fig:noise_2}, and \r{Fig:noise_3} show the results when the original image with noise generated from a normal distribution with $\si$=0.1, 0.5, and 0.8, respectively. \ifnum \value{show}=1{
+In this section, we will try various simulated images (circle, square, triangle, and star) with noise for segmentation.
+To visualize the performance of the proposed method, we invert the colors of the resulting images after segmentation, i.e., transforming white pixels to black pixels or vice versa.
+Figures \r{Fig:Wo_noise}-\r{Fig:noise_3} show original images together with their segmented outputs: Figure \r{Fig:Wo_noise} shows the result pertaining to the original image without any noise while Figures \r{Fig:noise_1}, \r{Fig:noise_2}, and \r{Fig:noise_3} show the results when the original image is contaminated with mild, moderate, and severe noise, respectively. \ifnum \value{show}=1{

 }\fi

 \ifnum \value{show}=1{

 }\fi